dangrie158/email-categorization-thesis/source/13_chapter_5.md

 The mapping of the words to the corresponding row, respectively column of the projection matrices, the dictionary, can not be calculated this precisely since the words vary in length.

-A 200-dimensional model that uses hierarchical softmax needs in total just over 3.4 GB, therefore the dictionary and huffman tree occupy around 400MB.
+A 200-dimensional model that uses hierarchical softmax needs in total just over 3.4GB, therefore the dictionary and huffman tree occupy around 400MB.
 The dimensionality of the model affects the size of the projection matrices in a linear way.
 However, it does not affect the dictionary nor the other parts of the model.
-A 400-dimensional model of the same corpus, therefore, requires around 6.4 GB.
+A 400-dimensional model of the same corpus, therefore, requires around 6.4GB.

 The size of this base model changes only little when learning the specific training data for each class.
 This circumstance is due to the fact that most words in the training data are already present in the base model's corpus and therefore training these only adjusts the elements in the matrices.
 Only words not already present add new rows, respectively columns, to the projections which proved to be a negligible minority of words.

 Still, for each class, a modifiable copy of the base model is needed.
-For the evaluation with nine categories, the total size of all models is ~57.6 GB when using the 400-dimensional configuration or 30.6 GB for the 200-dimensional models respectively.
+For the evaluation with nine categories, the total size of all models is ~57.6GB when using the 400-dimensional configuration or 30.6GB for the 200-dimensional models respectively.
 Since this amount of memory was not available on the evaluation machine, the models were loaded sequentially, then the likelihood of each document $p(y|d)$ for all classes $y$ in the validation set was calculated from the model.
 The likelihoods were collected, and the classification rule (@classification-rule) was applied after all documents were *scored* with each model.

 ### Derived word2vec Models

 The practical implementation described in [Chapter @sec:w2vpractical] either requires large amounts of memory or does only allow for one or few models to be loaded into memory at the same time.
-Both options may be suitable for an experimental environment, not, however, for a classifier used in a product.
+Both options may be suitable for an experimental environment, not, however, for a classifier used in a real-world environment.

 Learning a more specific model on top of a base model, however, only affects a relatively small fraction of the base model's parameters, depending on the number of different words in the specific training data.
 To leverage this property, an implementation of word2vec for derived models was written, based on gensim's implementation.